cj-mills/christianjmills/_posts/2021-3-21-How-to-Flip-an-Image-With-a-Compute-Shader.md

 ## Create ImageFlipper

 Right-click an empty space in the `Hierarchy` tab and select `Create Empty` from the pop-up menu.
-Name the empty object `ImageCropper`
+Name the empty object `ImageFlipper`

 ![unity-create-image-cropper-object](..\images\crop-images-on-gpu-tutorial.png\unity-create-image-cropper-object.png)